waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v50692)
+## I. Core Protocols & Immediate Actions (v50796)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates must be my highest priority upon any map change.
 I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
-- **CRITICAL: WKG Protocol (v47 - Strict Testing):** When documenting a map transition, I will follow this strict workflow: 1.
+- **CRITICAL: WKG Protocol (v48 - Stricter Testing):** When documenting a map transition, I will follow this strict workflow: 1.
 Use the warp/connection.
 2. Upon arrival, immediately add a node for the destination, including descriptive `tags`.
 3. Confirm the source node exists (creating it if necessary).
 4. **Empirically test if the warp is bidirectional by immediately attempting to return.** 5.
-Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result.
+Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result. **I will also fix any corrupted nodes in the WKG immediately.**
-- **CRITICAL: Map Marker Protocol (v25 - STRICTER Standardization):** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items.
+- **CRITICAL: Map Marker Protocol (v26 - STRICTEST Standardization):** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items.
 ALL teleporter markers, whether for departure or arrival, MUST use the format: '🚪 Warp to/from (X, Y) [Bi-directional/One-way]'.
 This ensures consistent parsing by my tools.
 This will be placed *immediately*. **Redundant 'arrival' markers are forbidden.**
-- **CRITICAL: Agent & Tool Protocol (v22 - IMMEDIATE Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
-If an agent or tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn.
-Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.
-I will use my `protocol_enforcement_agent` to check my plans before execution.
+- **CRITICAL: Agent & Tool Protocol (v23 - IMMEDIATE Refinement & Correct Usage):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
+If an agent or tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn. **Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.** I will use my `protocol_enforcement_agent` to check my plans before execution.
+I will not use `xml.etree.ElementTree` in `run_code`.

 ## II.
 System & Tool Development
 ### A. Agent & Tool Usage Notes